Our top tips for improving your email design

-Borrowing from how we are naturally drawn to pictures, colours and patterns, a well-designed email can lead your audience on a storytelling journey.
-A relevant and impactful image, alongside a complimentary colour palette and typography, creates an incredibly strong foundation for positive engagement.
+Borrowing from how we are naturally drawn to pictures, colours, and patterns, a well-designed email can lead your audience on a storytelling journey.
+A relevant and impactful image, alongside a complementary colour palette and typography, creates an incredibly strong foundation for positive engagement.

 Sticking to a ‘visual hierarchy’ gives you the power over the order in which the reader will process your content.
 There are a lot of expectations of your hero image, it needs to deliver several potential points of information all at once, it needs to: